Wimbledon: Novak Djokovic defends Wimbledon title in five-set thriller | DW | 14.07.2019

 Defending champion Novak Djokovic claimed his fifth Wimbledon title beating eight-time champion Roger Federer in a record-breaking five-set thriller.
 It stands as the longest final settled by an historic tie-break.

-The clash between defending champion Djokovic and eight-time winner Roger Federer lived up to its billing as both produced tennis of the highest quality in a five-set thriller that lasted over four hours on Centre Court.
+The clash between Djokovic and eight-time winner Roger Federer lived up to its billing as both produced tennis of the highest quality in a five-set thriller that lasted three minutes shy of five hours on Centre Court.

 After neither player managed to produce a break in the first set, Federer turned things around quickly in the second and found himself two breaks up with three games played.
 With Djokovic's defenses not providing as stern a resistance, Federer cruised to a second set win in less than half the time of the first.